monsoonmaelstrom/book2/book2.md

 Apparently we’ve both gotten what we wanted out of this conversation.

-Davy sighs in irritation before trying again, “If we could discuss the use of a ship, that would be wonderful.”
+Davy sighs in irritation before trying again, “If we could discuss the use of a ship, that would be *wonderful*.”

 “Yes,” John agrees, “It’s like herding cats.
 I know the feeling well,” he says as he flicks a glance toward his father.
 “We will loan you a ship.
 On the condition that you allow Amelia and her cousin, my son, Michael to travel with you.”